Solo-Hero/Chat-App/README.md

 ## About This Project
+- **Chat Application**
+- **Course Name:** COSC 2327 Introduction to Computer Networks.
+- **Instructor Name:** Professor Kubra Kose
+- **Project Option Chosen:** Option A
+- **IDE/Environment Used:** VSCodium
+- **Submission Deadline:** December 4th 2025

 This is my chat application project for SHSU COSC 2327 Introduction to Computer Networks.
-I am building a fully functional real-time chat app using Node.js, Express, and Socket.IO.
+I am building a demo of a fully functional real-time chat app using Node.js, Express, and Socket.IO.

+## To-Do

+- Add chat history and persistance.
+- Remove the hard coded user I have for testing purposed and figure out how to implement a way to decide a username upon connection to the chat app.

 ## What This App Can Do